ooici/marine-integrations/mi/instrument/teledyne/workhorse_adcp_5_beam_600khz/ooicore/README.txt

 Some development notes:

+2012-06-11:
+- new UnitClient based on what VadcpClient had until now, which was specific to a particular unit.
+Now, VadcpClient has two UnitClient objects, which will be used to control and integrate responses from the two units.

+  Two of the key command operations are "break" and "CS" (start pinging).
+  Assuming other relevant master-slave configuration settings are in place, these operations basically consist of sending the corresponding command first to the slave unit (5th beam) and then to the master (4-beam).
+  For the CS command in particular, this order is needed "to ensure exact timing between the Master and Slave systems."

 2012-06-10:
 - Incorporating concept of "VADCP unit" to refer to the particular unit, either the 4-beam unit or the 5th beam unit.
 Each unit has a raw connection and an